cyishere/zhouzhou-rocks/src/pages/about.md

 ---
 Hello you!
 How wonderful to meet you here!
 I am Zhou Zhou.

-I was born in Hunan.
+I was born in Hunan, China.
 MA, I recently graduated from Beijing Film Academy as a Screenwriting & Film studies major.

 I'm still learning.

 I am looking forward to a writing career and have written several scripts.

-And, I just finished my short film shooting in August, exciting!
+And, Super excited to finish my short film shooting in August!
 That shortening the distance between visual and screenplay, is very helpful!
 I hope it will be shown!
 Yeah！

 Back to  writing, here are some of the things I've done：